jackdewinter/pymarkdown/newdocs/src/getting-started.md

 pre-commit {major}.{minor}.{fix}
 ```

-The above steps will evaluate that you installed Pre-Commit successfully, but not
+The steps above verify that Pre-Commit is installed, but not that PyMarkdown
-that you installed PyMarkdown successfully through Pre-Commit.
-To do that,
+runs correctly through Pre-Commit.
+To test that, create a file named
-create a file named `.pre-commit-config.yaml` in the root of the project
+`.pre-commit-config.yaml` in the project root and add:
-directory and add this text to that file:

 ```yml
 default_stages: [commit, push]